Why Should I Monitor Hydro or Turbine Generators?

 The Rotating Machine Monitor is a continuous partial discharge monitor that monitors, stores, and correlates operating dynamics.
 The RMM provides information as to the health of the stator winding insulation in medium and high voltage motors and generators.

-The Coupling Capacitor is a highly sensitive partial discharge (PD) sensor used to decouple PD from the monitored conductor.
-Coupling Capacitors are installed as close to the winding as possible for maximum sensitivity.
+The Coupling Capacitor is a highly sensitive partial discharge (PD) sensor that decouples PD from the monitored conductor.
+Install Coupling Capacitors as close to the winding as possible for maximum sensitivity.

-The RTD-PD Module is designed to detect PD that occurs deep within the windings.
+The RTD-PD Module detects PD that occurs deep within the windings.
 Line-side coupling capacitors only identify PD levels close to the equipment terminals.
-When the RTD-PD sensor is used it allows a more comprehensive view of the true condition of the machine’s insulation system.
+The RTD-PD sensor allows a more comprehensive view of the true condition of the machine’s insulation system.

 Comprehensive Partial Discharge Monitoring Approach